 For those not competing professionally, there were still opportunities to take part, with PlayStation and Nintendo offering more casual competitions in games like Mario Kart and Fortnite.
 This was also a chance for festivalgoers to meet and play games with their favourite YouTubers and streamers, with Caspar dropping by at one point.
 GAME also came along with one of their Belong gaming zones, where attendees were allowed the chance to compete in a smaller scale tournament, in games such as Rocket League, FIFA, and PlayerUnknown’s Battlegrounds, with a £100 store credit prize up for grabs.

 — Insomnia Gaming Fest (@IGFestUK) April 1, 2018

-There were also tabletop games, “Bring Your Own Computer” sections and more modern games to play within the Retro Zone if you really wanted to invest some time over the weekend.
-We may or may not have spent a majority of our time in this section, reliving our youth.
+There were also tabletop games, “Bring Your Own Computer” sections, and more modern games to play within the Retro Zone if you really wanted to invest some time over the weekend.
+(We may or may not have spent a majority of our time in this section, reliving our youth.)

-Finally, one of the big highlights of the weekend was Insomnia’s own game show, Nerds and Noobs, which occurred on the main stage throughout the festivals’ four days.
-YouTubers took part in challenges based around video games and board games, which included identifying characters’ voices by a singular line of audio and completing a game of Buckaroo.
+Finally, one of the big highlights of the weekend was Insomnia’s own game show, Nerds and Noobs, which occurred on the main stage throughout the festival’s four days.
+YouTubers took part in challenges based around video games and board games, which included identifying characters’ voices from a singular line of audio and completing a game of Buckaroo.
 (Also know as The Devil’s Game.)
-The Yogscast’s Lewis, Paul Sykes, Duncan and Mark Turpin were Saturday’s participants.
+The Yogscast’s Lewis, Paul Sykes, Duncan, and Mark Turpin were Saturday’s participants.
 After a heated show, it culminated in a dance-off between Paul and Lewis, but inevitably the audience were the victors.
 (Based on points alone, of course).